IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - a few choices for how to get there - leviathan, ship
 - another fray tide (work of the synod/dragon), possibly pirate attack?
-- they encounter kevaran navy ships, patrolling around avizallo Arrival in the Isle
+- they encounter kevaran navy ships, patrolling around avizallo
+## Day 1
+Arrival in the Isle
 - establish Gyrfalcon's animosity, tensions between saltwood workers + KA mercenaries
 - Avizallans blocking Felichian missionaries from entering - maybe Kingfisher lets them come in?
 - introduce a few major players of the council
 Riot and Murder
 - Riot at the saltwood docks - saltwood workers against Gandras Dol's not increasing wages, Giltstern intervened with automata, a number of saltwood growers killed
+	- giltstern was docked at La Sul, unclear how automata got there (was it actually Kingfisher's automata?)
 - Gyrfalcon gets killed in the chaos
 	- gyrfalcon has electrocution, blunt force, lacerations
 	- Body is interred in the Rookery, Owl has cast Gentle Repose so it won't decay